 Today, U.S. health providers use a system of roughly 14,000 codes to designate a diagnosis, for reimbursement purposes and in medical databases.
 To get more precise, the updated system has about 68,000 codes, essentially an expanded dictionary to capture more of the details from a patient’s chart.

-“ICD-10 has the potential to create many improvements in our public health system,” Andy Slavitt, acting administrator of the Centers for Medicare and Medicaid Services, told health providers in a conference call.
+“ICD-10 has the potential to create many improvements in our public health system,” Andy Slavitt, the acting administrator of the Centers for Medicare and Medicaid Services, told health providers in a conference call.

-But with the deadline approaching fast, he urged providers to make sure their offices are ready, and that they take advantage of Medicare-offered testing that lets whoever handles their billing file practice claims.
+But with the deadline approaching fast, he urged providers to make sure their offices are ready and that they take advantage of Medicare-offered testing that lets whoever handles their billing file practice claims.

 Might patients see an uptick in insurance denials for coding errors that require the doctor’s office to refile the claims?
-Dr. Robert Wergin, president of the American Academy of Family Physicians, is optimistic that providers are ready enough that patients shouldn’t feel an impact.
+Dr. Robert Wergin, the president of the American Academy of Family Physicians, is optimistic that providers are ready enough that patients shouldn’t feel an impact.